We stand at that edge today where every industry is immersing itself

 Despite the overwhelming choices that we have, all of these platforms are aiming to achieve the same underlying data mining functionality.
 The structure & architecture could be different but as we go through their extensive documentation, we find that they all are providing the same features like gathering the data, cleaning it, preparing or transforming it, building statistical models on top of it, and reporting applicable statistical parameters for validating our hypotheses.

 Indeed we are well-equipped to make thorough analysis today as there

 are ample platforms to facilitate every kind of analysis we can think

 of, to make “Pivot or Persevere” kind of decisions!

-In order to dig further into this pool of platforms & data
+To dig further into this pool of platforms & data

 business workflow.
-This rests as the bed rock for determining how much
+This rests as the bedrock for determining how much

 decisions that sometimes put billions of dollars at stake.
 Two terms

-business decision making perspectives are:
+business decision-making perspectives are:

 Understanding these well, I believe, shall ensure complete awareness